bqqd/bqqd/README.md

 ---

 # ⭐ About Me:
-hey guys! it's me bqqd. i want to do something great in tech.
+hey guys! it's me bqqd. i wanna be a competitive programmer

 # 👨‍💻 Tech Stack: